emilyjspencer/Design-refresher/README.md

 * The underscore indicates that the file is only a partial file and that it should not be generated into a CSS file.
 * Sass partials are used with the @use rule.

+**Wireframes**

+Wireframes are a useful way of planning the content and layout of a website before you start coding.
+A wireframe is a drawing that shows the different elements of your page.

+They help you plan out the design of each web page and make important decisions about how a page will be structured.

+Wireframes also help you to decide how the user will interact with the page and move between the other pages on the website.